Yves Saint Laurent (designer): Early life and education

-Personal life and career

-Young designer

 In 1953, Saint Laurent submitted three sketches to a contest for young fashion designers organized by the International Wool Secretariat.
 Saint Laurent won first place.
-Subsequently, he was invited to attend the awards ceremony held in Paris in December of that same year.
+Subsequently, he was invited to attend the awards ceremony held in Paris in December.

-During his stay in Paris, Saint Laurent met Michel de Brunhoff, who was then editor-in-chief of the French edition of Vogue magazine and a connection to his father.
-De Brunhoff, known by some as a considerate person who encouraged new talent, was impressed by the sketches that Saint Laurent brought with him and suggested he should intend to become a fashion designer.
-Saint Laurent eventually considered a course of study at the Chambre Syndicale de la Haute Couture, the council which regulates the haute couture industry and provides training to its employees.
-Saint Laurent followed his advice and, leaving Oran for Paris after graduation, began his studies there and eventually graduated as a star pupil.
-Later, that same year, he entered the International Wool Secretariat competition again and won, beating out his friend Fernando Sánchez and young German student Karl Lagerfeld.
+During his stay in Paris, Saint Laurent met Michel de Brunhoff, editor-in-chief of the French edition of Vogue magazine and a connection to his father.
+De Brunhoff was impressed by the sketches that Saint Laurent brought with him and suggested he should become a fashion designer.
+Saint Laurent enrolled in a course of study at the Chambre Syndicale de la Haute Couture, the council which regulates the haute couture industry and provides training to its employees.
+Saint Laurent graduated at the top of his class.
+The same year he graduated, he entered the International Wool Secretariat competition again and won, beating his friend Fernando Sánchez and Karl Lagerfeld.